 A positive ROI makes blogging worthwhile for B2B businesses.

-It’s a tool that analyzes the best performing content posted in social media based on the number of links and engagement.
+It’s a tool that analyzes the best-performing content posted on social media based on the number of links and engagement.

 – Google Trends

 This tool provides you with trending search data based on specific keywords that you enter.